bacalhau-project/docs.bacalhau.org/docs/examples/data-ingestion/s3-to-ipfs/index.md

 ## Copying the Data from AWS S3 to IPFS

-From the output of the job we ran above, we have the links that we want, next is to save them to IPFS using Bacalhau.
+From the output of the job we ran above, we extracted the links that we want.next is to save them to IPFS using Bacalhau.

 Selecting the first ten links